THuix/THuix.github.io/publications.md

 ---

 ## Variational inference for Bayesian Neural Networks
-- <b> Tight Regret and Complexity Bounds for Thompson Sampling via Langevin Monte Carlo </b>, T. Huix, M. Zhang, A. Durmus.
-AISTAT 2023. <a href="https://proceedings.mlr.press/v206/huix23a/huix23a.pdf">[Paper]</a>
+- <b> Variational Inference of overparameterized Bayesian Neural Networks: a theoretical and empirical study </b>, T Huix, S Majewski, A Durmus, E Moulines, A Korba. <a href="https://arxiv.org/pdf/2207.03859">[Paper]</a>

 ## Contextual Bandit
+- <b> Tight Regret and Complexity Bounds for Thompson Sampling via Langevin Monte Carlo </b>, T. Huix, M. Zhang, A. Durmus. <a href="https://proceedings.mlr.press/v206/huix23a/huix23a.pdf">[Paper]</a>

 ##